 - Register as an employer at the local Social Security office

 Once you have completed these steps, which should take no more than around 15 days, you can start running your business in Portugal.
 First check if your area of business activity has any additional requirements, such as a license or certain qualifications.
-For some businesses it is illegal to start activity before being granted an official status in Portugal.
+In fact, for some businesses, it is illegal to start activity without official status in Portugal.

 There are a number of different legal structures for businesses in Portugal, ranging from individual sole traders to large incorporated companies with many employees.
 The Portuguese Companies Code regulates businesses in Portugal and defines the different legal forms.
 Here’s a brief overview: